 (I often am when it comes to food; maybe not so much everything else, but food?
 Absolutely.)

 I am not going to lie.
 This cake takes a bit of effort.
-There are several steps to create a few of the ingredients like the cherry filling, the chocolate cakes and shavings, and of course the stabilized whip cream.
+There are several steps to create a few of the ingredients like the cherry filling, the dark chocolate cakes and shavings, and of course, the stabilized whip cream.
 (I use a secret ingredient to make it extra special)

 All I can say is that it is worth the effort since the black forest cake is as good as it looks.